Ponte di Calatrava

 The bridge has provoked its share of controversies, including concerns about the bridge's accessibility to locals and tourists in wheelchairs.
-The Comune di Venezia has been working slowly to install a system of egg-shaped gondola lifts for the disabled, but whether they'll be more reliable than Venice's earlier platform lifts on several smaller bridges (which were removed after years of being non-functioning eyesores) remains to be seen.
+The Comune di Venezia has worked slowly to install a system of egg-shaped gondola lifts for the disabled, but whether they'll be more reliable than Venice's earlier platform lifts on several smaller bridges (which were removed after years of being non-functioning eyesores) remains to be seen.

 our advertisers and partners (such as Google) may.